MoldyMacaroniX/moldygd.com/_src/posts/website-commissions.md

 # Refunds

 - With my system, **you don't pay until after I make you the site!** And if you don't like the site, you don't even have to pay.
-- Email me to request a refund.
+- Contact me to request a refund.
 They are available by my discretion or when applicable by law.

 # Talk to me

-Email me at [moldy@moreyellow.com](mailto:moldy@moreyellow.com) to discuss the commission!
+Contact me via [any of my social media](/social-media/) (like Discord or Twitter) to discuss the commission!
 Alternatively, if you have access<sup>2</sup> to my direct messages already, you can talk to me there.

 ---